-8.4 Processing the participant worker opt-in procedure
+9.3 Processing the participant worker enrollment

-- (a) The third party case administration collects voluntary participation applications: - (i) Directly from workers requesting to opt into RSAP, or - (ii) Indirectly from the worker's union or employer, where the worker has filed the application with the union or employer - (b) Upon receipt of an application for voluntary participation, the third party case administration shall confirm eligibility to participate by administering and/or ensuring the satisfactory completion of the opt-in requirements stipulated in Article 4.1 above.
-In the event the applicant has a prior dispatch restriction with the union relating to an alcohol and drug issue, registering for RSAP does not override such restriction.
-In such situations, the union may

-- refer such conditions to the third party case administrator who shall manage that file on the union's behalf. - (c) If and when the third party case administration is satisfied that the opt-in procedures have been complied with, the third party case administration shall enter into a voluntary participation agreement with the applicant worker. - (d) Once the third party case administration enters into the voluntary participation agreement, the applicant worker becomes a participant worker. - (e) Letters will be sent by the third party case administration to the union informing the union of new participant workers. - (f) The third party case administration registers new participant workers and is responsible for maintenance of the list.
+- (a) The TPCA collects voluntary participation applications: - (i) Directly from eligible workers requesting to enroll in RSAP, or - (ii) Indirectly from the eligible worker's participating union or participating contractor, where the eligible worker has filed the application with the participating union or participating contractor. - (b) Upon receipt of an application for voluntary participation, the TPCA shall confirm eligibility to participate by administering and/or ensuring the satisfactory completion of enrollment requirements stipulated in Article 4.1 above.
+In the event the eligible worker has a prior dispatch restriction with the participant union relating to an A&D issue, registering for RSAP does not override such restriction.
+In such situations, the participant union may refer such conditions to the TPCA who shall manage that file on the participant union's behalf. - (c) When the TPCA is satisfied that all enrollment requirements have been met, the TPCA will confirm the eligible worker is now a participant worker in RSAP and maintain their profile. - (d) Letters will be sent by the TPCA to the participant union informing the participant union of new participant workers.

-8.5 Confirmation of status
+9.4 Confirmation of status

-Upon receipt of the RSAP dispatches of the day, the third party case administration shall confirm the participant workers' current and active status and will post participant workers current and active to the respective participant contractor's dispatch page.
+Upon receipt of the RSAP dispatches of the day, www.rsap.ca shall confirm the participant workers' current and active status and will post participant workers current and active to the respective participant contractor's dispatch page.

-8.6 Processing random draws, random testing, follow-up testing and the monthly test list
+9.5 Processing random draws, random testing, follow-up testing and the monthly test list